xiaonengmiao/Cpp_Primer/Ch07/README.md

 > Why does `read` defines its `Sales_data` parameter as a plain reference and `print` define its parameter as a
 > reference to const?

+function `read` is intended to change the parameter member `revenue`'s value, so it is a plain reference.

+function `print` just print out the parameter and it's not intend to change anything.

 ## Exercise 7.9

 > Add operations to read and print `Person` objects to the code you wrote for the exercises in § 7.1.2 (p.260).